ne-app-open/src/README.md

 <img src="./meta/readme-logo.png"/>

-## Brief

-A centralized repository made to hold the NeKernel components together.
+This repository was made to put the NeKernel components together.
 Acting as the software distribution for NeKernel.

 ## Why?